bsdimp/mk211bsd/STATUS.md

 format to the new portable ar format.
 This feature was listed in the release notes.
 The family tree shows code flowing into 2.11 from 4.3BSD and 4.3BSD Tahoe.
-4.3BSD Reno was out by the time 2.11 was released, so we can't preclude code was pulled in fro there.
+4.3BSD Reno was out by the time 2.11 was released, so we can't preclude code was pulled in from there.

 ar.h, ar.c and ranlib.c are completely lost.
 All we know is they weren't derived from 2.10.1BSD because it didn't support the new archive.
 We know that the new